axtend/frontier/frame/evm/README.md

 ## Execution Lifecycle

 There are a separate set of accounts managed by the EVM module.
-Substrate based accounts can call the EVM Module to deposit or withdraw balance from the Substrate base-currency into a different balance managed and used by the EVM module.
+Axlib based accounts can call the EVM Module to deposit or withdraw balance from the Axlib base-currency into a different balance managed and used by the EVM module.
 Once a user has populated their balance, they can create and call smart contracts using this module.

-There's one-to-one mapping from Substrate accounts and EVM external accounts that is defined by a conversion function.
+There's one-to-one mapping from Axlib accounts and EVM external accounts that is defined by a conversion function.

 ## EVM Module vs Ethereum Network